 Barcelona's most famous street is both a tourist magnet and a window into Catalan culture, with cultural centres, theatres and intriguing architecture.
 Flanked by plane trees, the middle section of La Rambla is a broad pedestrian boulevard, crowded every day until the wee hours with a wide cross-section of society.
-The horrific terrorist attacks in 2017 did little to diminish its popularity; neither with the tourists, nor with the hawkers, buskers, pavement artists, mimes and living statues.
+Horrific terrorist attacks in 2017 did little to diminish its popularity; neither with the tourists, nor with the hawkers, pavement artists and handful of living statues.

 The initial stretch from Plaça de Catalunya is La Rambla de Canaletes, named after a turn-of-the-20th-century drinking fountain, the water of which supposedly emerges from what were once known as the springs of Canaletes.
 It used to be said that a proper barcelonin was one who ‘drank the waters of Les Canaletes’.
 Nowadays people claim that anyone who drinks from the fountain will return to Barcelona, which is not such a bad prospect.
 This is the traditional meeting point for happy FC Barcelona fans when they win cups and competitions.